Washington Metro: Line extensions

 The original plan called for ten future extensions on top of the core system.
-The Red Line would have been extended from the Shady Grove northwest to Germantown, Maryland.
+The Red Line would have been extended from Shady Grove northwest to Germantown, Maryland.
 The Green Line would have been lengthened northward from to Laurel, Maryland, and southward from to Brandywine, Maryland.
 The Blue Line initially consisted of a southwestern branch to Backlick Road and Burke, Virginia, which was never built.
-The Orange Line would have extended westward through Northern Virginia past the Vienna to Centreville or Haymarket, and northeastward past to Bowie, Maryland.
+The Orange Line would have extended westward through Northern Virginia past Vienna to Centreville or Haymarket, and northeastward past to Bowie, Maryland.
 Alternatively, the Blue and Silver Lines would have been extended east past Largo to Bowie.
 The future Silver Line was also included in this proposal.

 In 2001, officials considered realigning the Blue Line between and stations by building a bridge or tunnel from Virginia to a new station in Georgetown.
 Blue Line trains share a single tunnel with Orange Line and Silver Line trains to cross the Potomac River.
 The current tunnel limits service in each direction, creating a choke point.
 The proposal was later rejected due to cost, but Metro again started considering a similar scenario in 2011.

-In 2005 the Department of Defense announced that it would be shifting 18,000 jobs to Fort Belvoir in Virginia and at least 5,000 jobs to Fort Meade in Maryland by 2012, as part of that year's Base Realignment and Closure plan.
+In 2005, the Department of Defense announced that it would be shifting 18,000 jobs to Fort Belvoir in Virginia and at least 5,000 jobs to Fort Meade in Maryland by 2012, as part of that year's Base Realignment and Closure plan.
 In anticipation of such a move, local officials and the military proposed extending the Blue and Green Lines to service each base.
 The proposed extension of the Green Line could cost $100 million per mile ($60 million per kilometer), and a light rail extension to Fort Belvoir was estimated to cost up to $800 million.
 Neither proposal has established timelines for planning or construction.